|To the reader: Don’t miss the fun! All of the images here are GIFs. Let the images download completely to enjoy this travel story.|

 We regained our cool from the prickling heat when we arrived at Katibawasan falls.
 A lot of tourists were already there, so we did not have the time to take some plunge below the falls.
 After spending just a few minutes for taking pictures, we arrived at Cold Spring Resort for lunch.
 Again, there were a lot of people, some of us did take some swimming at the wide pool, but for me, I decided to take a nap.
 The food was not that good either.
 Anyway, we were hungry from the tour so we ate what we could.
 We transferred to Soda Pool for some carbonated bath after Cold Spring Resort.

 The whole island of Camiguin could be seen from the white island, named for its fine white sand, a few minutes away from the mainland.
 That was our next stop for the afternoon.
 We had a good time at the island dancing along good music, and snorkeling far in the shallow waters.
-Before we got back to the resort, we made a stop at Ardent Hot Spring to calm our nerves down, it was already night time and the hot spring did not offer many areas for all its visitors because the mountain did not provide enough spring.
+Before we got back to the resort, we made a stop at Ardent Hot Spring to calm our nerves down, it was already night-time and the hot spring did not offer many areas for all its visitors because the mountain did not give enough spring.

 I managed to cook our dinner for the six of us, ground pork with corn kernels in tomato sauce.
 We bought the ingredients at the nearby market just as we freshened up from the day’s trip.
 Bedtime bonding was not complete without playing some games, so we crawled down the living room pull-outs and used up all the cards from Cards Against Humanity before sleeping.

 It’s not yet our last day, the fourth day was still filled up with more places to visit.
 That day was our trip to Bukidnon.
 Early up in the morning, we packed up and away to say goodbye to Camiguin Island.
 The road to Bukidnon was not a gentle trip.
-We spent almost all of the morning hours and came to Dahilayan Adventure Park in Bukidnon at sun’s peak.
+We spent almost all the morning hours and came to Dahilayan Adventure Park in Bukidnon at sun’s peak.
 The park offered so many activities to enjoy.
 We started off with the longest dual zip line for warm up.
 Then we climbed up to the forest park and passed at the hanging bridge up to the Luge’s starting point.

-The Luge was a fun ride too, and there was a short track of zipline which we took afterwards.
+The Luge was a fun ride too, and there was a short track of zipline which we took afterward.
 But the most breathtaking ride we had to endure was the dropzone, a 120 feet free-fall drop that definitely shook our nerves.

 Up the road at Bukidnon were hectares of pineapple farms, our driver allowed us to stop for a few minutes and take a stroll.
 Before nightfall, we reached CDO once more and got back to GC Suites, the same hotel from our first day.
 Having not enough time to buy Pastel to bring back home, we decided to find where Vjanders Store was located, and we found it at the Agora Bus Station just within the city.

 The last day of our CDO-Camiguin-Bukidnon-Iligan tour was not the least adventurous journey of the five-day trip.
 Rather it was a day not enough to enjoy the thrilling adventure that awaited us.
 We packed up and waved goodbye to Cagayan de Oro as we were traveling to Misamis Oriental.
 Our first 200 steps were to the Shrine of the Divine Mercy where a statue of Jesus and his sacred heart stood.
 We spent a few minutes for admiring the architecture and litting some candles for small prayers.
 There is also a beautiful chapel behind the statue.
 Just an hour at most was the ever gorgeous Maria Christina falls at Iligan City, Lanao del Norte.
-The said falls were the powerhouse of almost the whole of Mindanao.
+The said falls were the powerhouse of almost the whole Mindanao.
 The powerplant also has a small canteen for visiting tourists.
 For a small fee (which I got with a student discount), anybody can see the beauty of Maria Cristina.

 Our last, but definitely was not the least stop before going home was Tinago Falls, located also in Iligan City.
 It is named as such because it is hidden away from the urbanized area of Iligan.
 We enjoyed our crispy and juicy lechon lunch there after trekking some uneasy steps down to the hidden falls.
 We climbed on a small bamboo raft to the bottom of the waterfalls.
 The heavy force of the falling water felt unusually incredible as it pushed against our backs and faces.
 We yelled out excitedly in amusement.